-The following conditions will apply on jobs within daily commuting distance of Edmonton, Calgary, or any location with a hiring hall, and on from which employees commute daily from temporary accommodation provided or paid for by the Employer.
+The following conditions will apply on jobs within daily commuting distance of Edmonton, Calgary, or any location with a hiring hall, and on jobs from which Employees commute daily from temporary accommodation provided or paid for by the Employer.

-- (a) (i) A forty-five (45) kilometer radius free zone from the centers of the cities in which Local Unions are centered (Geodetic Monument), or around any place in which employees are temporarily domiciled by the Employer, shall be established.
-The location of the Geodetic Monument of Edmonton is 101st Street and Jasper Avenue and for Calgary, the Calgary Tower. - (ii) No transportation or travel allowance shall be applicable within the free zone (subject to 10.01(a)(iii) and 10.01(b)). - (iii) The time in transit on buses between the site and the camp shall be determined by representatives of the Building Trades of Alberta and of the Coordinating Committee of Registered Employers' Organizations, based on an average during a reference week of five test runs each way, conducted coincident with the times when workers are in transit.
+- (a) (i) A 45 kilometer radius free zone from the centers of the cities in which the Unions are centered [Geodetic Monument], or around any place in which Employees are temporarily domiciled by the Employer, shall be established.
+The location of the Geodetic Monument of Edmonton is 101st Street and Jasper Avenue and for Calgary, the Calgary Tower. - (ii) No transportation or travel allowance shall be applicable within the free zone [subject to Clause 10.01(a)(iii) and 10.01(b)]. - (iii) The time in transit on buses between the site and the camp shall be determined by representatives of the Building Trades of Alberta and of the Coordinating Committee of Registered Employers' Organizations, based on an average during a reference week of 5 test runs each way, conducted coincident with the times when workers are in transit.
 This determination should be carried out twice per year, with any adjustment resulting from a determination applicable until the next determination.
-Workers shall be paid an allowance for time regularly and routinely in excess of forty five minutes each way, for travel within the applicable free zone.
+Workers shall be paid an allowance for time regularly and routinely in excess of 45 minutes each way, for travel within the applicable free zone.
 The allowance shall be calculated on the regular straight time base rate of each worker.
-The allowance will be paid only to workers who ride on the provided buses, and only for the days on which they ride the buses.

-- Notwithstanding Article 10.01(a), on major construction projects (b) located within the free zone, around the cities of Edmonton and Calgary but beyond the city bus transportation system of those cities, where it is projected that the total construction workforce will exceed 500 multi-trade construction employees, the affected Parties shall meet to discuss the viability of implementing a system of providing transportation to the site. - For projects beyond the forty-five kilometer (45 km) free zone (c) for which daily travel is required, the Employer will have the following options; - (i) to provide transportation and pay travel allowance, or - (ii) reimburse the employees, as a vehicle allowance, at the rate of forty seven cents (\$0.49) per kilometer traveled, each way between the edge of the free zone and the project job site daily and pay travel allowance.
+The allowance will be paid only to workers who ride on the provided buses, and only for the days on which they ride the buses. - (b) Notwithstanding Clause 10.01(a), on major construction projects located within the free zone, around the cities of Edmonton and Calgary but beyond the city bus transportation system of those cities, where it is projected that the total construction workforce will exceed 500 multi-trade construction Employees, the affected Parties shall meet to discuss the viability of implementing a system of providing transportation to the site. - (c) For projects beyond the 45 kilometer free zone for which daily travel is required, the Employer will have the following options; - (i) to provide transportation and pay travel allowance, or - (ii) reimburse the Employees, as a vehicle allowance, at the rate of \$0.52 per kilometer traveled each way between the edge of the free zone and the project job site daily and pay travel allowance.

-The Coordinating Committee and the Building Trades of Alberta (the "Council") shall examine, during January of each year of the Collective Agreement, the information published by Canada Revenue Agency respecting the vehicle allowance amounts that will not be treated as taxable income, and that will be permitted as business expenses for employers.
-Such information normally establishes a maximum rate for the first 5,000 km, and a lower rate for additional kilometers.
-The Coordinating Committee and the Council shall determine a rate that is midway between those two rates.
+The Coordinating Committee and the Building Trades of Alberta [the "Council"] shall examine, during January of each year of the Collective Agreement, the information published by Canada Revenue Agency respecting the vehicle allowance amounts that will not be treated as taxable income, and that will be permitted as business expenses for Employers.
+Such information normally establishes a maximum rate for the first 5,000 kilometers, and a lower rate for additional kilometers.
+The Coordinating Committee and the Council shall determine a rate that is midway between those 2 rates.
 The above vehicle allowance rate shall be adjusted, effective on the first pay period following May 1 of each year, to the rate so determined by the Coordinating Committee and the Council.

-The travel allowance shall be calculated based on traveling at eighty (80) km per hour, at the employee's applicable base rate, from the point where the edge of the forty-five (45) km radius free zone intersects the road which takes the shortest, most appropriate route, to the project and return to the intersecting point.
+The travel allowance shall be calculated based on traveling at 80 kilometers per hour, at the Employee's applicable base rate, from the point where the edge of the 45 kilometer radius free zone intersects the road which takes the shortest, most appropriate route, to the project and return to the intersecting point.